 M. Michel Orban, Trustee

-Ms. Orban is a founding member and partner of RRE Ventures, an information technology venture capital firm.
+Ms. Orban is an independent business and communications consultant.
+Until recently, she was a partner of RRE Ventures, an information technology venture capital firm.
 She was a senior advisor to Bristol-Myers Squibb Company and held executive positions at American Express Company.
 Ms. Orban’s career began in Washington, D.C. as a legislative assistant to a member of the U.S. House of Representatives, who served on the Ways and Means Committee, and as an assistant to the first Ambassador of the State of Qatar to the United States.
 She is a member of the Economics Club of New York and the Women’s Forum.
-Until recently, she served as the Acting Executive Director of the Council of Chief Executives.
+She served as the Acting Executive Director of the Council of Chief Executives.
+She continues to advise the Counsel on a wide range of issues.
 Ms. Orban was member of the Board of Overseers of the Duke Comprehensive Cancer Center and the New York Coro Leadership Center.

 Will Schwalbe, Trustee